CyberFlameGO/svnpython/Doc/library/urllib.rst

    Proxies which require authentication for use are not currently supported; this is considered an implementation limitation.

-   .. versionchanged:: 2.3
-      Added the *proxies* support.

-   .. versionchanged:: 2.6
-      Added :meth:`getcode` to returned object and support for the :envvar:`no_proxy` environment variable.

 .. function:: urlretrieve(url[, filename[, reporthook[, data]]])